-- 1 Why are some coastal com from coastal erosion than c - 2 How has the Kingscliff com coastal erosion?
+- 1 Why are some coastal communities more at risk from coastal erosion than others? - 2 How has the Seabird community responded to coastal erosion?

-- 3 Examine Sources 1 and 2 showing Kingscliff beach severely affected by erosion. - a List any changes as a result of erosion that you can identify in these sources. - b Use your understanding of the way in which sand moves to explain these changes. - c How might these changes affect local residents and holiday-makers in the region?
+- 3 Examine Sources 1 and 2 showing Seabird severely affected by erosion. - a List any changes as a result of erosion that you can identify in these sources. - b Use your understanding of the way in which sand moves to explain these changes.